Cores & Peripheries

-The Aspen Institute Romania is project lead of the ongoing program, Cores & Peripheries in Europe, dedicated to this critical topic, on behalf of the Aspen Initiative for Europe (AIfE), a consortium comprising of the seven Aspen Institutes in Europe (France, Germany, Italy, Central Europe, Romania, Spain, Ukraine).
-Uniquely positioned in terms of network, programs, reputation, and geography to spearhead and sustain such a complex and multifaceted debate the Aspen Method of involving different players in a non-partisan and evidence-based dialogue has proven its effectiveness in approaching complex topics and divergent views in a constructive and action-oriented way.
+The Aspen Institute Romania is project lead of the ongoing program, Cores and Peripheries in Europe?
+A Europe NEXT Project, dedicated to this critical topic, on behalf of the Aspen Initiative for Europe (AIfE), a consortium comprising of the eight Aspen Institutes in Europe (France, Germany, Italy, Central Europe, Romania, Spain, Ukraine, UK).
+The Aspen Method of involving different players in a non-partisan and evidence-based dialogue has proven its effectiveness in approaching complex topics and divergent views in a constructive and action-oriented way.
 The conference’s main aim is to respond to the mission and values of the Aspen family to defend and promote the European integration project, at a time of intense and multi-faceted internal and external pressures.

-The goal of this first Cores & Peripheries Conference, to be held in Brussels December 4-5, is to identify through a facilitated policy dialogue, fresh arguments in defense of a united Europe and an impetus for a new stage in the European Union’s journey, with a renewed emphasis on respecting and reflecting the different views, interests, and ambitions of the 27 member states, as well as those of the potential new members.
+The goal of this first edition of the Cores and Peripheries in Europe?
+A Europe NEXT Project, to be held in Brussels, December 4-5, is to identify through a facilitated policy dialogue, fresh arguments in defense of a united Europe and outline an impetus for a new stage in the European Union’s journey, with a renewed emphasis on respecting and reflecting the different views, interests, and ambitions of the 27 member states, as well as those of the potential new members.
 The purpose of this conference and its follow-up actions is to push the deliberative process about the future of Europe beyond the existing divides between the Union’s core and peripheries.
 For as the Juncker Commission’s paper Reflections and Scenarios for the EU27 indicates, there is no single center or just one periphery in the EU27, but several.

 Competitiveness and the Single Market in the Era of the 4.0 Industrial Revolution;